oumoussa98/vue3-infinite-loading/docs/api/props.md

 - **Details**:
   This property is used to specify weither you want the component to handle first load or not.

+## manualload

+- **Type**: `Boolean`
+- **Default**: `false`
+- **Details**:
+  When true, the component will not load data automatically on scroll.
+Instead, it will show a button to load more data using the slot `loadMore`.

+  This is usefull if you'd like the user to manually click a button to load the first set of data, which prevents the common issue where the user can't scroll to the footer of the page.

+  You can change this props at any time to enable or disable manual loading, for example within the load function.

 ## slots

 - **Type**: `Object`